Track mileage automatically

 Incidental expenses are fees or tips given to baggage handlers, hotel staff, and porters.
 These are deductible when reasonable.

 You can write off hotel stays for business travel outside of your tax home that requires an overnight stay.
+Make sure the hotel expenses are ordinary and necessary, as extravagant costs can't be deducted.

 Tired of logging mileage by hand?